go-pkgz/auth/README.md

    //...
 }
 ```

-### Other ways to authenticate

-In addition to the primary method (i.e. JWT cookie with XSRF header) there are two more ways to authenticate:

-1. Send JWT header as `X-JWT`.
-This shouldn't be used for web application, however can be helpful for service-to-service authentication.
-2. Send JWT token as query parameter, i.e. `/something?token=<jwt>`

 ### Logging

 By default, this library doesn't print anything to stdout/stderr, however user can pass a logger implementing `logger.L` interface with a single method `Logf(format string, args ...interface{})`.
 Functional adapter for this interface included as `logger.Func`.
 There are two predefined implementations in the `logger` package - `NoOp` (prints nothing, default) and `Std` wrapping `log.Printf` from stdlib.